Part-1

 -rwxr-xr-x 1 oracle dba 132 Aug 4 04:02 file6

 and you need to change the permissions of all the files to match those of file1.
 Sure, you could issue chmod 644 * to make that change—but what if you are writing a script to do that, and you don’t know the permissions beforehand?
 Or, perhaps you are making several permission changes and based on many different files and you find it infeasible to go though the permissions of each of those and modify accordingly.
+A better approach is to make the permissions similar to those of another file.
+This command makes the permissions of file2 the same as file1:

 chmod --reference file1 file2

-Now if you check:
+Now if you check: # ls -l file[12]

 total 8